-- Once the vessel is safely moored at the dock, the responding CG unit will conduct a post-SAR or post-termination boarding. - A description of deficiencies and especially hazardous conditions (EHC) will be relayed to the cognizant OCMI/COTP. - The OCMI/COTP will determine if the conditions warrant CG oversight and/or a COTP Order for vessel to remain at dock until deficiencies corrected. - If a COTP Order is issued, the vessel's movements will be restricted and may not be permitted to operate in the ocean until the deficiencies have been cleared by the cognizant OCMI/COTP. - If a COTP Order is not issued, then the Response Unit should issue a Termination Order to the vessel operator.
+- Once the vessel is safely moored at the dock, the responding CG unit will conduct a post-SAR or post-termination boarding. - A description of deficiencies and especially hazardous conditions (EHC) will be relayed to the cognizant OCMI/COTP. - The OCMI/COTP will determine if the conditions warrant CG oversight and/or a COTP Order for vessel to remain at dock until deficiencies corrected. - If a COTP Order is issued, the vessel will be permitted to get underway only when the deficiencies have been cleared by the cognizant OCMI/COTP. - If a COTP Order is not issued, then the Response Unit should issue a Termination Order to the vessel operator.